Antibiotic Dose Selection With Loading, First 48-hr and Maintenance Doses + Renal Adjustments.

 2. Renal Clearance Status

-⚠ Kinetic GFR limits steady-state overestimation: Uses a mathematically derived appearance rate minus Vd shift (assuming Vd = 0.6 L/kg in males, 0.5 L/kg in females).
+Kinetic GFR Limits: Uses a mathematically derived appearance rate minus Vd shift (assuming Vd = 0.6 L/kg in males, 0.5 L/kg in females).
+In severe muscle wasting or extreme sepsis, decreased creatinine production will cause this formula to falsely overestimate true GFR.

 Active Clearance: -- mL/min--